byte4RR4Y/rock4se-image-builder/README.md

     - Added option to install latest or standard Kernel
     - Added installation of kernel headers.
     - !!!
 ADDED EMULATION OF CUSTOM KERNELS WITH GRAPHICS SUPPORT !!!
+    - Removed QEMU scripts because it misconfigures the display
 #####################################################################################
 # This script builds SD-Card images for Radxa Rock 4 SE as it follows:
     - Building the root-filesystem inside a docker container.